paulpham157/vinagent/docs/docs/guides/legal_assistant.md

 ## Initialize Legal Agent

-We demonstrate how to initialize a legal assistant on VinAgent, which can assist users with tasks such as:
+We demonstrate how to initialize a legal assistant on vinagent, which can assist users with tasks such as:

 - Searching for relevant legal cases.